-Note: If a treatment failure is determined at the time of a crossover/last visit, the participant is not completing a combined V5/V7/V9 and V9XA visit due to asthma exacerbation, FEV1 $\ge$ 50% of baseline AND $\ge$ 40% of predicted, the visit should be stopped and the P6\TXFAIL\CHK entered as a single form along with a P6\TXFAIL form, using the visit number of the participant's most recently entered visit packet.
+Note: If a treatment failure is determined at the time of a crossover/last visit, the participant is not completing a combined V5/V7/V9 and V9XA visit due to asthma exacerbation, FEV1 $\geq$ 50% of baseline AND $\geq$ 40% of predicted, the visit should be stopped and the P6\TXFAIL\CHK entered as a single form along with a P6\TXFAIL form, using the visit number of the participant's most recently entered visit packet.
 P6\PULMONARYCHK and SPIRO forms should also be entered as single forms with the visit number of the participant's most recently entered visit packet.
 Follow instructions above depending on whether this is the first or second treatment failure in the current treatment period.

-If a treatment failure is determined at the time of a crossover/last visit, the participant is not completing a combined V5/V7/V9 and V9XA visit due to asthma exacerbation, FEV1 < 50% of baseline OR < 40% of predicted, AND participant does not meet any other significant asthma exacerbation criteria, stop visit and schedule him/her for repeat spirometry (i.e., FEV1 Re-assessment visit to determine if significant asthma exacerbation criteria, see Study Participant meets significant Asthma Exacerbation after Randomization and Handling Data in Significant Asthma exacerbation discussion in this section.
+If a treatment failure is determined at the time of a crossover/last visit, the participant is not completing a combined V5/V7/V9 and V9XA visit due to asthma exacerbation, FEV $1$ < 50% of baseline OR < 40% of predicted, AND participant does not meet any other significant asthma exacerbation criteria, stop visit and schedule him/her for repeat spirometry (i.e., FEV $1$ Re-assessment visit to determine if significant asthma exacerbation criteria have been met).
+If participant meets significant asthma exacerbation criteria, see Study Participation Following a Significant Asthma Exacerbation after Randomization and Handling Data in Significant Asthma Exacerbation discussion in this section.
 Otherwise, follow instructions above depending on whether this is the first or second treatment failure in the current treatment period.